Tipperary county football team: Kearns era: 2015–2019

 In November 2015, Liam Kearns, from the Kerry GAA club Austin Stacks, was appointed manager, with under-21, minor and junior manager Tommy Toomey as selector and Kearns's other selectors were Paul Fitzgerald of Fethard (Tipperary) and Shane Stapleton of Golden-Kilfeacle (Tipperary).

 In the 2016 All-Ireland SFC, the county reached the semi-final for the first time since 1935.
 Michael Quinlivan scored an early goal against Galway in the quarter-final victory.
 Conor Sweeney scored two more goals for Tipperary in that game.

 But the following three seasons brought only two championship wins, against Waterford and Cavan, the former in 2017 and the latter in 2018.
 The 2017 Munster Senior Football Championship semi-final was lost to a last-minute goal conceded to opponents Cork.

 Tippeary achieved promotion to Division 2 in 2017, sealed late on in the concluding game against Armagh with the completion of by a second-half hat-trick from Michael Quinlivan.

 The team was relegated to Division 3 in 2019.
 Exit from the 2019 Munster Senior Football Championship swiftly followed, the defeat to Limerick that county's first championship victory in seven years.
 An All-Ireland SFC qualifier defeat to Down in Newry ended Tipperary's season and Kearns's time as manager.
 It was the first year since 2013 that Tipperary did not win a single championship match.

-Power era: 2019–
+Power era: 2019–2023

 In September 2019, David Power was named as the new manager of the Tipperary senior team on a two-year term.

 On 22 November 2020, Tipperary won the 2020 Munster Senior Football Championship after a 0-17 to 0-14 win against Cork in the final.
 It was Tipperary's first Munster SFC title in 85 years.
 This achievement was all the more noteworthy as Tipperary had won only four league games in their previous two campaigns.

 On 6 December 2020, Tipperary played a second All-Ireland SFC semi-final in four years and again faced Mayo.
 In foggy conditions and losing by 16 points at half-time, the team eventually lost the game by a scoreline of 5-20 to 3-13.

+Power resigned in June 2023, leaving the role vacant until Paul Kelly was appointed in late 2023.

+Philly Ryan was appointed in August 2024.